 Then you bought a Tundra for an engine swap?

 The 5.7L V8 Engine Swap was from a 2013 Tundra.
-I started by removing the Tacobox along with other 4Runner parts pre-added to the truck during the SAS build-out and started getting into it.
-Everything was removed from the 4Runner aside from the suspension, the body, the frame, and both axle housings.
-The complete Tundra wiring harness, every ECU/ECM, and basically all electronics from the Tundra were swapped into the 4Runner.
+I started by removing the Tacobox, along with other 4Runner parts pre-added to the truck during the SAS build-out, and then got into it.
+Everything was removed from the 4Runner, aside from the suspension, the body, the frame, and both axle housings.
+The complete Tundra wiring harness, every ECU/ECM, and basically all Tundra electronics were swapped into the 4Runner.

-That includes the brake skid control, brake master/booster, body control module, 4wd control module, and other systems like the mobilizer, fuel pump module, all the emission-related and evap items were swapped, both air-injection pumps (which were coded out later) and wiring, along with many other parts.
+That includes the brake skid control, brake master/booster, body control module, 4wd control module, and other systems like the mobilizer, fuel pump module.
+All the emission-related and evap items were swapped, along with both air-injection pumps (which were coded out later) and wiring, along with many other parts.
 Additionally, a GX460 Radiator was swapped in.
-For the transmission and transfer case, a new cross member was built and Tundra transmission mounts were welded in.
+For the transmission and transfer case, a new cross member was built, and Tundra transmission mounts were welded in.
 Finally, the motor mounts were cut from the Tundra and modified to fit the 4Runner.

-After the swap was up and running we had the exhaust done by a local shop and Toyota re-calibrated the ECU with Toyota supercharged TRD firmware so we could access the additional tables provided with that firmware with HP Tuners and then the Magnuson Supercharger was installed and the Tuning process began.
+After the swap was up and running, we had the exhaust done by a local shop, and Toyota recalibrated the ECU with the Toyota supercharged TRD firmware so we could access the additional tables provided with that firmware in HP Tuners.
+Then the Magnuson Supercharger was installed, and the Tuning process began.

 What’s next for the T40R?

-The shops have been extremely busy this year and we have yet to take it off-road since the 5.7 swap so that’s what’s next.
+The shops have been extremely busy this year, and we haven’t taken it off-road since the 5.7 swap, so that’s next.
 We need to get it out and play!

 What’s your favorite mod on the T40R?

-My favorite mod besides the gobs of power honestly is the steering.
-The vehicle turns so effortlessly and easy makes it a joy to drive.
+My favorite mod, besides the gobs of power, honestly, is the steering.
+The vehicle turns so effortlessly and easily that it is a joy to drive.

 How much money do you have in the T40R… if you don’t mind?

-The amount of time exceeds the amount of money I think at this point.
+I think the amount of time exceeds the amount of money at this point.

 Here’s a quick rough breakdown: